ShoGinn/adsbexchange-mlat/README.md

-# adsbexchange-mlat
+# mlat feeder
-Docker container ADSBexchange.com Feeder using the mutability MLAT client
+Docker container using the mutability MLAT client for feeding any service

+You can use this for Radar Box 24 as well:

+Just keep the items the same and add MLAT_SERVER mlat1.rb24.com with MLAT_SERVER_PORT 40900

 This is part of a suite of applications that can be used if you have a dump1090 compatible device including:
 * Any RTLSDR USB device